 During the course of a traineeship, a trainee gains work experience and has the opportunity to learn new skills in a hands-on environment.
 Upon successful completion, the trainee earns a nationally recognised qualification.
 A traineeship can be a valuable step to a rewarding career.

-Australian Apprenticeships provide information on how apprenticeships and traineeships work and the support available for apprentices, trainees and employers.
-The Australian Apprenticeship and Traineeship Information Service (AATIS) is an online resource that raises awareness of potential and current apprenticeship and traineeship pathways to students, jobseekers, career advisors and employers within industry.
-The AATIS website outlines how to navigate the Australian Apprenticeship system and features practice aptitude quizzes as well as a search pre-apprenticeship finder.
-The Australian Apprenticeship Pathways Mobile app can can be downloaded free from Google Play or the App Store.
+The Commonwealth government’s Australian Apprenticeships website provides information about how apprenticeships and traineeships work and the support available for apprentices, trainees and employers.
+The Australian Apprenticeship and Traineeship Information Service (AATIS) is an online resource managed by the Commonwealth government, that raises awareness of potential and current apprenticeship and traineeship pathways for students, job seekers, career advisors, and employers within industry.